MooseBoost/sinatra-fwitter-4-associations/README.md

 Now, our tweet will be associated with the user when the form is submitted.
 Awesome!

-<a href='https://learn.co/lessons/sinatra-fwitter-4-associations' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-fwitter-4-associations' title='Sinatra Fwitter 4 -  Associations'>Sinatra Fwitter 4 -  Associations</a> on Learn.co and start learning to code for free.</p>